English for Academic Purposes: Overview

 Level 150 & Level 160

 Advanced integrated-skill courses with a focus on academic preparation, designed to help bridge students into college and university work.
-Emphasis on strengthening university research and study skills, and developing reading, writing, speaking, and listening proficiency through in-depth reading of authentic texts, writing formal essays, reports, and an extensive research paper, taking lecture notes, and participating in various formal and informal speaking tasks.
+Emphasis on strengthening university research and study skills, using the library, and developing reading, writing, speaking, and listening proficiency through in-depth reading of authentic texts, writing formal essays, reports, and an extensive research paper, taking lecture notes, and participating in various formal, informal, and public speaking tasks.
 Attention given to vocabulary expansion, advanced grammar in context, pronunciation, TOEFL/IELTS preparation, and individual students’ academic goals.

 The course content of level 160 varies from semester to semester, so level 160 may be taken more than once.